Little-Bears-Pre-School/little-bears-website/content/pages/about-us.md

 All members of staff also have safeguarding training.
 A copy of our Safeguarding policy is included on our [Policies](policies) page.

-We currently have 3 designated Safer Recruiting team members.
+We currently have three designated Safer Recruiting team members.

 ## Meet the Team